US Federal Student Loans

 The Financial Aid Office at SGU provides extensive financial aid counseling services to students in order to help them understand the eligibility requirements, terms and conditions.

 St. George's University does not prefer, recommend, promote, endorse, or suggest any lenders.
 You are not required to borrow from any of the lenders appearing on these lists and there is no penalty for selecting a different lender, if available.

 St. George's University is approved by the Canadian Ministry of Education, entitling most students to the ability to receive Canadian Federal loans, Provincial loans and Federal grants.

 The Canada Student Loans Program (CSLP) offers financial assistance to full-time and part-time students pursuing post-secondary education in the form of loans, grants and repayment assistance.
 The CSLP delivers student financial assistance in partnership with most provinces and territories.
 Quebec and the Northwest Territories operate their own programs.

 These loans are interest-subsidized by the Canadian government while the student is enrolled in school and maintaining satisfactory academic progress as determined by the individual province.
 Below you will find a comprehensive list of available funding by Province.
 To supplement the financing of their education, students usually apply for a professional line of credit available through the banks in Canada.
 Credit lines can be approved for between $150,000 and $250,000 depending on the bank you choose to apply with.
 Please note all banks will require a co-signer.

-St. George's University is committed to ensuring that students are aware of all their financial aid options and we have designated a counselor to work directly with you to address your questions and needs.
+St. George’s University is committed to ensuring that students are aware of all of their financial aid options.
+We have designated a counselor to work directly with Canadian students to address their questions and needs.
 For more information, please contact:

 Canadian Loan Specialist